 Tijuana River National Estuarine Research Reserve Marine Debris Clean-up and Reduction Program

-The Southwest Wetlands Interpretive Association is expanding on previous efforts to address trash and marine debris in the Tijuana River Valley by improving trash capture and removal, and implementing novel outreach and prevention programs in Mexico.
+The Southwest Wetlands Interpretive Association expanded on previous efforts to address trash and marine debris in the Tijuana River Valley by improving trash capture and removal, and implementing novel outreach and prevention programs in Mexico.

 Type: Community-based Marine Debris Removal Grant